Booking Policies & Safety Measures

 Sunday lunch is a fixed-price menu at £29.50 for 2 courses, £36 for 3.
 (6 choices at each course).

 Sunday evening has the option of a steak night menu at £29 for 3 courses, £24 for 2.
 A choice of 3 or more steaks included.
 There are also a few A La Carte options available as well.

 Our bedrooms are open for bookings as usual, by telephone or on the website.

-We are currently offering a ‘Dinner, Bed and Breakfast’ rate (as well as ‘Bed and Breakfast’) every night.
+We offer a ‘Dinner, Bed and Breakfast’ rate (as well as ‘Bed and Breakfast’) every night.
 And booking a ‘DBB’ is one way to ensure you will get a table in the restaurant!

-Our meeting rooms are available to book, subject only to the government guidelines in place at the time (currently work meetings can take place for more than 6 people, as long as social distancing rules can apply as appropriate to the work group involved).
+Our meeting rooms are available to book, subject only to the government guidelines in place at the time (currently work meetings can take place for more than 6 people, as long as social distancing rules apply, appropriate to the work group involved).

 We will of course have a stringent cleaning regime in place, and we aim to enforce social distancing guidelines.
 However, we would only encourage you to come and stay if you feel confident in doing so – there is no such thing as a completely risk-free hotel.

 We are taking bookings as usual.
 We (and you) will simply have to follow the government guidelines that are in place when the event takes place.

 Last updated 20th December 2020.

 We have taken the time to carefully think about and plan our processes to deliver a safe experience at the The Old Bridge Hotel.
 This is a living document that will be continuously edited and updated as understanding of the virus improves, and government guidance changes.